 The colonial settlement of Kenya dates from 1885, when Germany established a protectorate over the sultan of Zanzibar’s coastal possessions.
 In 1888 Sir William Mackinnon received a royal charter and concessionary rights to develop trade in the region under the aegis of the British East Africa Company (BEAC).
 Seeking to consolidate its East African territories, Germany traded its coastal holdings in return for sole rights over Tanganyika (Tanzania) in 1890.
 Still, it was only when the BEAC ran into financial difficulties in 1895 that the British government finally stepped in to establish formal control through the East African Protectorate.

 The completion of the railway enabled the British administration to relocate from Mombasa to more temperate Nairobi.
-Although the Maasai suffered the worst annexations of land, being restricted to designated reserves, the Kikuyu from Mt Kenya and the Aberdares (areas of white settlement) came to nurse a particular grievance about their alienation from the land.
+Although the Maasai suffered the worst annexations of land, being restricted to designated reserves, the Kikuyu from Mt Kenya and the Aberdares (areas of white settlement) were also angry about their alienation from the land.

-By 1912 settlers had established themselves in the highlands and set up mixed agricultural farms, turning a profit for the colony for the first time.
-These first outposts, Naivasha and the Ngong Hills, are still heavily white-settled areas today.
+By 1912 colonizers had established themselves in the highlands and set up mixed agricultural farms, turning a profit for the colony for the first time.

-The colonial process was interrupted by WWI, when two-thirds of the 3000 white settlers in Kenya formed impromptu cavalry units and marched against Germans in neighbouring Tanganyika.
-Colonisation resumed after the war, under a scheme by which white veterans of the European campaign were offered subsidised land in the highlands around Nairobi.
+The colonization was interrupted by WWI, when two-thirds of the 3000 white settlers in Kenya formed impromptu cavalry units and marched against Germans in neighbouring Tanganyika.
+Colonization resumed after the war, under a scheme by which white veterans of the European campaign were offered subsidised land in the highlands around Nairobi.
 The net effect was a huge upsurge in the white Kenyan population, from 9000 in 1920 to 80,000 in the 1950s.

 The Road to Independence